MENTAL HEALTH PROVISIONS

 The Seriousness of the offence,

-The realistic available sentencing outcomes if the matter were to proceed to conviction.
+The realistically available sentencing outcomes if the matter were to proceed to a conviction.

 • If the magistrate decides in favour of section 32, the magistrate must then decide what orders should be made and often that will depend on the expert evidence adduced on your behalf in support of your claim.
 Special emphasis is often given to the treatment plan obtained from your experts in support of your application.